Skip to main content

 Template Variables

-Outbound webhook bodies and header values support template variables — placeholders that get filled in with real values at the moment the webhook fires.
+Outbound webhook bodies support template variables — placeholders that get filled in with real values at the moment the webhook fires.
 This lets a single webhook configuration adapt to whatever rule fired it.

 Syntax